Efficacy and safety of PARP inhibitors in the treatment of prostatic cancer: a systematic review and network meta-analysis

 Subgroup analysis of the HRR and BRCA1/2 subgroups

 The efficacy of PARPis in mCRPC patients with or without HRR or BRCA1/2 mutations is summarized in Table S1.
 In the analysis of the HRR subgroup, the efficacy of PARPis was assessed.
 Despite the anticipation of potential benefits, no statistically significant differences were observed in terms of rPFS among olaparib, niraparib, and talazoparib.
 Additionally, no significant differences were observed in terms of OS in mCRPC patients in the HRR-positive group (Figure S1).
-Similar to the HRR subgroup analysis, no significant difference was observed in terms of rPFS or OS among the above-mentioned PARPi-related interventions (Figure S2).
+Similar to the HRR subgroup analysis, no significant difference was observed in terms of rPFS or OS among the above-mentioned PARPi-related interventions in BRCA1/2 subgroup (Figure S2).
 Overall, despite high expectations about the potential efficacy of PARPis in patients with HRR or BRCA mutations, the analysis revealed no significant benefits in terms of rPFS and OS.

 Discussion